What is Diarrhea?

 Diarrhea is defined as passing frequent and/or loose or watery stools.
 Acute diarrhea goes away in a few weeks, and becomes chronic when it lasts longer than 3–4 weeks.
 If no specific cause is found after a thorough investigation and certain criteria are met, a diagnosis of functional or chronic diarrhea may be considered.

 What are Functional Bowel Disorders?

-People with functional bowel disorders do not demonstrate physical or laboratory abnormalities to explain their gastrointestinal (GI) symptoms.
+People with functional diarrhea of other functional bowel disorders do not demonstrate physical or laboratory abnormalities to explain their gastrointestinal (GI) symptoms.
 One example of a functional bowel disorder is irritable bowel syndrome (IBS), which is estimated to affect approximately 10–15% of all adults.